opensourcecryptoworkshop/website/content/2023/index.md

 - src: "*.pdf"
 ---

-The 2023 workshop took place on 30 March 2023 in Tokyo, Japan.
+OSCW 2023 took place on 30 March 2023 in Tokyo, Japan.

 ## Schedule
 The schedule is available on the [Google event page](https://rsvp.withgoogle.com/events/open-source-cryptography-workshop).